Back to Blog

 Romance and Relationship Scams

 FTC data consistently shows romance scams as the costliest fraud type, with median individual losses around $4,400 per victim.
-Many victims, particularly elderly individuals, lose their entire savings.
-Victims are often reluctant to report due to shame and embarrassment.
+Many victims lose their entire savings.
+Warning signs include never having met in person, escalating financial requests with increasingly elaborate stories, and consistent excuses preventing live video calls.

 Business Email Compromise (BEC)